 This isn't an accident.
 It's an entirely predictable process.

 When you have deep expertise in an area, people around you will seek you out for that specialized knowledge.

-This forms the foundation of building a relationship; and when you have a pre-existing relationship with someone, they can't help but take your ideas more seriously.
+This forms the foundation for building a relationship.
+When you have a pre-existing relationship with someone, they can't help but take your ideas more seriously.

 Notice how everything is related to everything else.

 If you lack the gravitas needed to get your ideas to be considered fairly, I suggest working on developing this area of your skillset.